How to Run Electricity to a Shed (DIY Step-by-Step Guide)

 Consider adding a dedicated GFCI circuit for your shed’s electrical supply

 After the electrician added the circuit to my home’s existing panel, I routed the new circuit’s electrical wire across my basement to the band joist of my homes framing.
-I then drilled a small (1/2”) hole through the band joist to allow for the electrical cable to reach the exterior of my home.
+I then drilled a small (1/2”) hole through the band joist to allow for the electrical cable to be routed to my home’s exterior.

 Run electrical cable to your home’s exterior through the band joist as shown above